 - Responses to the three (3) essay questions (Section 3)

 - Demographic information, optional but encouraged (Section 5)

-Applications will be collected and reviewed by an intern Review Team from AAPD and Rooted in Rights.
+Applications will be collected and reviewed by an internal Review Team from AAPD and Rooted in Rights.
 Finalists will be contacted for formal interviews.
-The 2017 Fellow will be selected for the program and notified in May 2017.
+The 2018 Fellows will be selected for the program and notified in October 2018.

 Program Requirements and Policies

-If you have any questions or would like to request reasonable accommodations, please contact AAPD at firstname.lastname@example.org or (202) 521-4316.
+If you have any questions or would like to request reasonable accommodations as part of the application process, please contact AAPD at email@example.com or (202) 521-4316.